-If you’re serious about technology and innovation, subscribe to The Download, a daily newsletter by MIT Technology Review; if you want to have a glimpse of new or existing policies in Rwanda or national programmes, read The New Times editorials (unlike much of the content on the news site, they are generally well written and don’t cause much trouble to the faculty of thinking); if you’re serious about reading and style, and if you have enough time for reading late at night or over the weekend, read one of the New Yorker’s distinctive profiles, or the magazine’s postscript articles; if you’re interested in stories about Africa, research on the continent, and development in the Sub-saharan region, subscribe to the weekly newsletter This Week in Africa by Jeffrey Peller and Philip Dube or The Conversation Africa’s daily newsletter for its catchy editor’s notes.
+If you’re serious about technology and innovation, subscribe to The Download, a daily newsletter by MIT Technology Review; if you want to have a glimpse of new or existing Rwandan national policies or programmes, read The New Times editorials (I'll tell you right now, unlike much of the content on the news site, they are generally well written and don’t cause much trouble to the faculty of thought); if you’re serious about reading and style, and if you have enough time for reading late at night or over the weekend, read one of the New Yorker’s distinctive profiles, or the magazine’s postscript articles; if you’re interested in stories about Africa, research on the continent, and development in the Sub-saharan region, subscribe to the weekly newsletter This Week in Africa by Jeffrey Peller and Philip Dube or The Conversation Africa’s daily newsletter, at least for its catchy editor’s notes.

 Get to the end of the story — don't miss any insights